martinrotter/rssguard/resources/docs/Documentation.md

 Skins usually define custom palette of colors which is yet another mechanism to change look of RSS Guard.
 This skin subfeature is enabled with `Use skin colors` checkbox on `Settings -> User interface` dialog section.

+Also, user can define custom CSS styles independently in file `<user-data-folder>/web/user-styles.css`.
+The file would be then loaded by RSS Guard and its styles applied to internal web browser.

 ### GUI Tweaking <a id="guit"></a>
 Appearance of the main window can be tweaked in many ways.
 You can hide menu, toolbars, status bar, you can also change orientation of article viewer to suit widescreen devices.